opentofu/opentofu/docs/static-evaluation.md

 }
 ```

-This technically defines three provider addresses that may be used in the configuration:
+This technically defines three providers that may be used in the configuration:
 * `aws` - the unconfigured aws provider, not really useful
 * `aws.us` - a configured aws provider with an alias of `us`
 * `aws.eu` - a configured aws provider with an alias of `eu`